 Depending on your circumstances, however, you could be entitled to additional leave, such as in the case of pregnancy leave.
 Under California’s Pregnancy Disability Leave law (PDLL), pregnant women are entitled to take up to four months of unpaid leave.
 Employees with certain medical conditions could also qualify for additional time off under the Americans with Disabilities Act (ADA) or the California Fair Employment and Housing Act (FEHA).

 In addition to protecting your right to take time off for life events, these laws also protect your right to keep your job.
 Your employer must maintain your position and benefits while you are on protected leave.
-If the position changes while you are leave, your employer must provide you with a similar position with similar benefits if one is available upon your return to work.
+If the position changes while you are on leave, your employer must provide you with a similar position with similar benefits if one is available upon your return to work.

 If you were fired while on medical leave or retaliated against for taking a protected leave, contact The Kaufman Law Firm at 818-990-1999 to schedule a free initial consultation.
 I maintain offices in Westlake Village and Los Angeles, and represent people throughout the San Fernando Valley.